akakiplimo/Django_TO-DO-List_Webapp/README.md

 4. Can view an existing item and update it
 5. Can delete an item

-> After cloning the project set it up and run it by doing the following:
+> After cloning the project set it up and run it by doing the following;

 i.
 Create the migrations for our DB Models using the command
 ```
 python manage.py makemigrations